meoknu/gold/readme.md

 #### Ethereum Stipulations

 When you request signatures for contract methods you **must** supply the abi of the contract.
-This allows Scatter to display the decoded fields to the user so they can see exactly what they are signing.
+This allows Gold to display the decoded fields to the user so they can see exactly what they are signing.

 **Ethereum support is currently lacking as it is a new development.** Some things are missing, such as the ability for users